-The program narrative should address the following selection criteria: (1) statement of the problem, (2) performance measures requirements, (3) program design and implementation, and (4) capabilities/competencies.
+The program narrative should address the following selection criteria: (1) statement of the problem, (2) performance measures requirements, (3) project design and implementation, and (4) capabilities/competencies.
 The applicant should clearly delineate the connections between and among each of these sections.
 For example, the applicant should derive the goals and objectives directly from the problems to be addressed.
 Similarly, the project design section should clearly explain how the program's structure and activities will accomplish the goals and objectives identified in the previous section.

-Statement of the Problem
+• Statement of the Problem

-Applicants should briefly describe the nature and scope of the problem that the project will address (i.e., children's exposure to violence in the home, community, and schools).
-Data should be used to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
+Applicants should briefly describe the nature and scope of children's exposure to violence.
+Data should be used to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the nation.
 Applicants should describe any previous or current attempts to address the problem.

 Applicants should describe any research or evaluation studies that relate to the problem and contribute to the applicant's understanding of its causes and potential solutions.
-Applicants are expected to review the research literature for relevant studies.

 Project Abstract.
 Applicants should include a project abstract as the first page of the program narrative, and it is included in the page limitation specified above.
-The abstract should not exceed 200 words and briefly describe the project's purpose, identify the population to be served, and summarize the activities that the applicant will implement to achieve the project's goals and objectives.
+The abstract should not exceed 200 words and briefly describe the project's purpose, and summarize the activities that the applicant will implement to achieve the project's goals and objectives.
 These goals and objectives should focus on short-term and intermediate outcomes (see "Performance Measures Requirements," below).
 The abstract should describe how the applicant will measure progress toward these goals.

-Performance Measures Requirements
+• Performance Measures Requirements

-Applicants should describe the goals of the proposed project and identify its objectives.
+Applicants should describe the goals of the proposed program and identify its objectives.
 When formulating the program's goals and objectives, applicants must be cognizant of the performance measures that will be required of successful applicants.